Center for Behavior Analysis Policies

 - Modules – Includes all resources required to be successful in the online environment including specific course information such as the syllabus, course schedule, and course content relevant to each week.
 Students should look over these items before class so that any questions can be addressed.

 - Discussions Board - Most courses utilize asychronous discussions in canvas.
 Some assignments require that students post and reply to others in a discussion thread.Please follow your schedule for specifics.

 - Online rooms - Instructors will use either Zoom or Webex for virtual class.
 Please see your course announcements sections for links and information.
 The link will become active 15 minutes prior to the start time.
 Some rooms may be open earlier and may remain open later than the class time.

-- Assignments - Course assignments may require students to upload documents or videos into specific folders in Vancas.
+- Assignments - Course assignments may require students to upload documents or videos into specific folders in Canvas or input responses to a quiz.
 It is best to toggle through each module to locate these folders, as opposed to clicking on "assignments".

-- Quizzes - All exams can be found under "quizzes".
+- Exams - All exams can be found under "quizzes".

 - Classes meet virtually via WebEx or Zoom.
-Please see your instructor's preference for more information.
+Instructors provide links in eLearning.

 - If a student neither attends the live virtual class nor views the recorded lecture for each week, a 10% response cost to the final grade will be administered.
 If 3 or more class sessions are missed, this will result in an automatic (F) failing grade assigned for the course.

 - All classes are recorded and archived for later review.

 Conversion from Non-Degree seeking to Degree Seeking Status